geographika/getting-started-with-mapserver/workshop/content/docs/inputs/raster.md

 ## Exercises

 1. Try different settings for layer `OPACITY` to see its effect on the output in `raster.map`.
 2. Change the `COLOR` of the first `CLASS` in `terrain.include` to highlight which pixels have values in this range.
+   Cyan (`COLOR 0 255 255`) is a good colour for highlighting.